I analyze the hidden systems and behaviors that shape workplace outcomes,

 My perspective is shaped by professional experience in project management within international environments.
 Working across teams and systems has given me a close view of how organizations operate, how leadership shapes teams, and how people navigate expectations, pressure, and growth.

-Upcoming Book
+Featured Book

 → Learn more about the book